Try These Examples

 Positive result means it went up.
 Negative means it went down.
 Stock goes from $100 to $120?
 That's a 20% increase.
 Stock drops from $120 to $100?
 That's a 16.67% decrease.
 Notice those aren't the same number?
 A 20% increase followed by a 16.67% decrease gets you back to start.
 The percentages differ because they're calculated from different bases.

-Here's what gets people: percentage changes multiply, they don't add.
-You've got $100.
-It goes up 20% to $120.
-Then up another 10%.
-You might think that's 30% total.
-Nope.
-That second 10% applies to $120, not the original $100.
-You get $120 × 1.10 = $132.
-The actual total increase is 32%.
+Percentage changes multiply; they do not add.
+Start with $100, increase it 20% to $120, then increase it another 10%.
+The second 10% applies to $120, not the original $100.
+The result is $120 × 1.10 = $132, so the actual total increase is 32%.

 Working backwards?
 You know something costs $150 after a 25% increase.
 What did it cost before?
 Divide by (1 + rate): $150 / 1.25 = $120.
 After a 25% decrease?
 Divide by (1 - rate): $150 / 0.75 = $200.